lncLOOM/LncLOOMv1/README.md

    * Firstly make sure that [pip](https://pypi.org/project/pip/) is installed:
      `sudo apt install python-pip`

-    * Install LncLOOM_v1 using pip (make sure that it is setup to run with python2)
+    * Install LncLOOM_v1 using pip (here it is setup to run with python2)
      `python2 -m pip install --user -e ./LncLOOM_v1`

     *If you are unable to install using pip, please see examples in the last section of this file on how to run LncLOOM from within the LncLOOM_v1 directory.